UNCA Members UN Missions Join UNCA UNCA AWARDS Call For Submissions

 The Elizabeth Neuffer Memorial Prize

-Elizabeth Neuffer, the Boston Globe bureau chief at the United Nations, died while on assignment in Baghdad in 2003.
+This prize is named in honor of Elizabeth Neuffer, the Boston Globe bureau chief at the United Nations, died while on assignment in Baghdad in 2003.
 She was a model journalist who proved throughout her career that objectivity does not have to mean neutrality.
 She was passionate, courageous and compassionate, drawing attention to the forgotten places in the world and to the overlooked victims of war.
 She explored the forces that can ignite fratricidal and genocidal conflict and her work helped inspire the movement that led to the creation of the International Criminal Court.
-Personally, her colleagues in UNCA treasure her for her inveterate good humour, which counterbalanced her deadly serious explorations of the darker sides of modern history.
+Personally, her colleagues in UNCA treasure her for her inveterate good humor, which counterbalanced her deadly serious explorations of the darker sides of modern history.

 David Wainer is a correspondent at the United Nations and was previously based in Tel Aviv, where he reported on economics and politics in Israel and the Palestinian territories.
 Through his reporting, David showed that the Trump administration’s “America First” approach has left a widening void at the United Nations that is increasingly being filled by China.
 The Trump administration’s approach has forced UN leaders to cut back on their programs, leaving gaps in the activities of UN missions worldwide.